elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

 Following the basic guidelines for FAIR video material, add your video to your sample course.

+!!! tip
-Tip: If you created your own video, use the SciLifeLab NextCloud Folder to host it.
+    If you created your own video, use the SciLifeLab NextCloud Folder to host it.